|For more travel and credit card news, deals and analysis sign up for our newsletter here.|

 Signing up for credit cards through partner links earns us a commission.
-Here’s our full Advertising Policy.
+Terms apply to the offers listed on this page.
+Here’s our full advertising policy: How we make money.

 Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.

-Apply Here: American Express Business Gold Card
+You can apply for the American Express Business Gold Card here.

 Benefits of the Amex Business Gold Card

 When you pay for your ticket with the Amex Business Gold, you’re covered up to $1,250 for carry-on luggage and $500 for checked luggage if your bags are lost, damaged or stolen.
-Read about important restrictions and exclusions here.

 Use your Amex Business Gold to pay for your car rental and you’ll receive secondary car rental insurance coverage up to $50,000 if your car is damaged or stolen.
-Here are important details and restrictions.

 Amex Offers are targeted discounts or bonus miles on everyday purchases.
 Just add the deal to your card and make an eligible purchase to earn a statement credit or bonus miles.